simonbrady/azure-terraform/README.md

 * Add some descriptive [tags](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-using-tags) to the resource.
 * Divide the address space into [subnets](https://docs.microsoft.com/en-us/azure/virtual-network/virtual-network-vnet-plan-design-arm#segmentation)
-(hint: rather than hard-coding subnet CIDR ranges that would have to change if you updated the address space, define some Terraform
+(hint: rather than hard-coding subnet CIDR ranges that would have to change if you updated the address space, define Terraform
 [local values](https://www.terraform.io/docs/configuration/locals.html) using the [cidrsubnet](https://www.terraform.io/docs/configuration/functions/cidrsubnet.html) function).